Last Updated April 30, 2021

 How long does it take to get a Dominica passport?

 While it can take as little as three months to receive your passport, you can probably expect the entire process to run for approximately three to four months.
+The entrepreneurial visa option however takes two years to get citizenship.

 Can my family come too?